Monira Residency, NJ

 Special Notes:

 Artists who are accepted into the program must be prepared to actively use their studio space and not be enrolled in any other program during their residency.
-Studios will be assigned based on a rolling basis throughout the year and not all artists will start at the same time.
-The program director will coordinate dates each cycle.
-Given the nature of this program we ask that artists consider their needs for a studio before applying so that they know they will thrive in the spaces offered.
-For the 2023-2024 cycle, studios will be open beginning in December – April 2024.
+Studios will be assigned on a rolling basis throughout the year, and not all artists will start at the same time.
+The program director will coordinate dates for each cycle.
+Given the nature of this program, we ask that artists consider their needs for a studio before applying so that they know they will thrive in the spaces offered.
+For the 2024-2025 cycle, studio spaces will begin opening from December 2024 to April 2025.

 Application and Selection Process:

-Applications will open May 1, 2023.
-In each application we ask you to provide an artist statement (150 words), tell us why are you interested in the Monira Residencies Program (250 words), and to submit 5 images or videos of your work.
+Applications will open in early May 2024.
+In each application, we ask you to provide an artist statement (150 words), tell us why you are interested in the Monira Residencies Program (250 words), and to submit 5 images or videos of your work.
 It can be in any media, though note that our program best serves visual art practices.
-No composite images or files with multiple images exceeding the 5 requested will be accepted (application will not be reviewed).
+No composite images or files with multiple images exceeding the 5 requested will be accepted (the application will not be reviewed).
 You may share video links as part of your portfolio.
-Each link will be viewed as part of the 5 and not additional to.
+Each link will be viewed as part of the 5 and not additional.
 Please note in the description which sections to view and remove and password restrictions.
 Videos, images, and statements cannot have artist names or identification on them as we work hard to keep our applications blind.
 Image descriptions should include title, media, year, and relevant description.
 Our aim is to keep this application equitable and heavily focused on the work submitted.
-Reviewers will not see applicant names during the process and only have access to the artist statement, the program statement and the portfolio.
-They will not spend more that 10-15 min with each application so plan accordingly.
+Reviewers will not see applicants’ names during the process and will only have access to the artist statement, the program statement, and the portfolio.
+They will not spend more than 10-15 min with each application, so plan accordingly.

-The Monira Foundation will convene a panel of arts professionals from New Jersey and New York to select the 4-5 artists for the upcoming year.
-This panel will only be announced after the each cycle (about 10 weeks after the open call ends) and will change each year.
-This cycle, we will likely send notifications in late September or early October.
-For application questions please contact Anne Muntges at anne@monirafoundation.org
+The Monira Foundation will convene a panel of arts professionals from New Jersey and New York to select the 5 artists for the upcoming year.
+This panel will only be announced after each cycle (about 10 weeks after the open call ends) and will change yearly.
+We will likely send notifications in late September or early October this cycle.
+For application questions, please get in touch with Anne Muntges at anne@monirafoundation.org

 Jurors look for: